 IUPAC continues to maintain oversight of InChI development; only systems compliant with the validation protocol (first issued with software release 1.01) are authorised to use the InChI designation.
 IUPAC welcomes proposals for enhancements.
-To enable and encourage development of InChI facilities and applications in an Open Source context, a project to encompass this work has been registered with SourceForge.net (see http://sourceforge.net/projects/inchi), and people wishing to participate should register via the SourceForge web page.
+To enable and encourage development of InChI facilities and applications in an Open Source context, a project to encompass this work has been registered with SourceForge.net (see https://sourceforge.net/projects/inchi), and people wishing to participate should register via the SourceForge web page.
+There is also a mailing list.

 The following websites provide the facility to generate InChIs: